ziad-rima/SQLite-Simple-Clone/README.md

 }
 ```

 - Next, I need to handle SQL commands, or statements.
-By converting the command into the internal representaton of a statement.
+By converting the command into the internal representation of a statement.
 Using an `enum` to achieve that.
 Since `enum` gives us constant values, I can make use of that.
 ```c
 typedef enum {
     STATEMENT_SELECT,